bilektugrul/SkriptGUI/README.md

-This Skript a simple GUI Editor with YAML files.
+This Skript is a simple GUI Editor with YAML files.
 Required plugins/Skript addons:
 - SkUtilities
 - SkQuery